 Initial pilot results showed that over 70% of pre-diabetics had normal blood glucose levels after four months on the programme.

-This research project will run a group of studies, including a randomised controlled trial, to assess the clinical and cost effectiveness of this intervention in reversing prediabetes and improving self- management of diabetes, compared with usual care.
-We will explicitly assess the impact among Māori and Pacific people, and focus on translating findings into clinical practice
+This project is running a group of studies, including a randomised controlled trial, to assess the clinical and cost effectiveness of this intervention in reversing prediabetes and improving self- management of diabetes, compared with usual care.
+They are explicitly assessing the impact among Māori and Pacific people, and focussing on translating findings into clinical practice

 This research project is funded by the Ministry of Health, Health Research Council of New Zealand, and Healthier Lives National Science Challenge, as part of the Long Term Conditions Partnership.